Full-Time Conservation Organizer

 SUMMARY OF POSITION

 The conservation organizer is responsible for recruitment, cultivating, and motivating activists, interest groups, members, and other entities in the Columbia River Gorge to actively support Friends of the Columbia Gorge in its efforts to protect and enhance scenic beauty, natural heritage and public recreation opportunities in the Columbia River Gorge.
 Friends is looking for someone interested in advocacy and conservation, possessing strong interpersonal and communication skills, and sustained enthusiasm for working with the public.
-The position requires regular interaction with co-workers, local partners, activists, volunteers, donors, and Gorge residents.
+The position requires regular interaction with coworkers, local partners, activists, volunteers, donors, and Gorge residents.
+This position is a hybrid work model, with a couple of days in the Hood River office and the rest of the time either in a home office or out in the field.
 The Conservation Organizer does not supervise any staff, but will routinely direct activists and volunteers.

 • Build and maintain a list of activists and communicate with them regularly via phone, email, text, and in-person communications